New Zealand DX class locomotive: Numbering

 The DX class was originally numbered from 2600 to 2648 – which in common with NZR practice of the time was based on power output (2600 hp).

 With the introduction of the computerised Traffic Monitoring System (TMS) in 1979, the class was soon renumbered.
 The DX class received four-digit numbers starting with 5, in which the fourth number is a check digit for the number.
 The locomotives were numbered in order, with D^{X} 2600 renumbered DX5016 (6 being the check digit) and D^{X} 2648 renumbered DX5517.
 The numbers 500x, 515x, 534x and 549x were not used as these numbers do not generate a valid check digit, and D^{X} 2639 never received a TMS number as it had been withdrawn by then.

 The DXB and DXC sub-classes have kept their original TMS numbers, while the DXR class received new TMS numbers beginning with 8, numbered irrespective of their DX number.
-DX5045 received a new TMS number using the DXB algorithm (5520) when it was upgraded and returned to service by following being involved in a fatal derailment at Te Wera in 2002 (when re-introduced into service, the DXB classification was used to denote what is now the DXC sub-class).
+DX5045 received a new TMS number using the DXB algorithm (5520) when it was upgraded and returned to service following being involved in a fatal derailment at Te Wera in 2002 (when re-introduced into service, the DXB classification was used to denote what is now the DXC sub-class).